argonne-lcf/ai-testbed-userdocs/docs/graphcore/Virtual-Environment.md

 pip install --ignore-installed  ... # or -I
 ```

-Note: Conda is not supported on the SambaNova system.
+Note: Conda is not supported on the Graphcore system.